arthur-cahu/autolist.nvim/README.md

     right = "%]", -- the right checkbox delim (same customisation as above) fill = "x", -- if you do the above two customisations, your checkbox could be (x) instead of [x] },
+  -- which buffer-local option to use to compute tab length;
+  -- currently supports "tabstop", "shiftwidth", or supplying your own function (see :h 'tabstop') tablength = "tabstop",

   -- this is all based on lua patterns, see "Defining custom lists" for a nice article to learn them }